All Episodes

 And so they're going to go back home and they're going to face the fire.

-They have all these protesters uh here on Capitol Hill from the other side laying down and and uh screaming and but they're going to go home and they're going to hear from the base.
+They have all these protesters here on Capitol Hill from the other side laying down and screaming.

-They're going to hear from the center right people who trusted them to repeal and replace.
+They're going to hear from the center-right people who trusted them to repeal and replace.

-As the president said to the senators at lunch last Wednesday, and I was sitting right there.
+As the president said to the senators at lunch last Wednesday, and I was sitting right there, he said, I've been here six months.

 You've been talking about this for over seven years, pen in hand, ready to sign it.